 Visualization Abstraction Stage.
 An analytical abstraction is not a suitable data structure for visualization.
 We want to ensure that a visualization tool is reusable for different analytical abstractions.
 Building specific visualizers for particular analytical abstractions would not enable such reuse.
 This is because each visualization tool visualizes particular generic characteristics captured by the analytical abstraction.
-For example, there can be a tool that visualizes tree structures using the TreeMap technique or another tool that visualizes the same structures using the SunBurst technique.
+For example, there can be a tool which visualizes tree structures using the TreeMap technique or another tool which visualizes the same structures using the SunBurst technique.
 And, another tool may visualize 2-dimensional structures on Google Maps.
 An analytical abstraction may contain encoded both tree structure as well as 2-dimensional structure.
 All three mentioned tools can be applied to the analytical abstraction as well as on any other abstraction which contains the same structures encoded.
 Therefore, we need to transform the analytical abstraction into a more generic data structure based on Generic Visualization Data Types (GVDTs), listed in Table 2.
-The GVDTs are inspired by Shneiderman [14] data types.
+The GVDTs are inspired by Shneiderman [15] data types.
 This structure is then what is visualized by visualization tools.
-This transformation is performed by the visualization abstraction stage of LDVM.
-Its output (visualization abstraction) is produced by a component that performs visualization transformation followed by a set of in-stage visualization operators.
-We call it a visualization transformer.
+This transformation is ensured by the visualization abstraction stage of LDVM.
+Its output (visualization abstraction) is produced by a component which performs visualization transformation followed by a set of in-stage visualization operators.
+We call it visualization transformer.
 To facilitate associating visualization tools to analytical abstractions, we provide mappings from GVDTs to visualization tools but also to RDF vocabularies.
-This way it is possible to associate input analytical RDF abstractions to GVDTs and then provide or recommend the more suitable visualization tools to deal with them.
+This way, it is possible to associate input analytical RDF abstractions to GVDTs and then provide or recommend the more suitable visualization tools to deal with them.
 The mappings are summarized in Table 2.
-For example, an observation modeled using the the Data Cube Vocabulary (QB) for dimensional data and part of an analytical abstraction can be modeled using the generic Multidimensional datatype and then visualization transformer can be reused for extracting visualization abstractions from various analytical abstractions.
+For example, an observation modelled using the the Data Cube Vocabulary (QB) for dimensional data and part of an analytical abstraction can be modelled using the generic Multidimensional datatype and then visualised by any charting tool, which will be based on this visualization abstraction.
+A visualization transformer can be reused for extracting visualization abstractions from various analytical abstractions.
 The only requirement is that the transformer must be compatible with the analytical abstraction.
+This is similar to the compatibility of analyzers.
+It is formalized later in Section 3.4.